 See Also: 8 Prosecco Cocktails for Spring

 “Can also make a big pitcher!
 Everyone will want more!”

 Combine the wine and liquors.
-Place mint leaves at bottom of each glass and add a few berries and one orange slice.
+Place mint leaves at the bottom of each glass, and add a few berries and one orange slice.
 Fill glasses half full.
 Before serving, top off with sparkling wine.

 by Nancy Weiss:

 “It’s a lighter version of a pina colada.
 There aren’t exact measurements as a group of friends, and I just made up drinks for fun after a round of golf.”

 by Stephanie Davis